 S4D4C has pulled together a panel for the 12th Canadian Science Policy Conference (CSPC 2020).
-The event is virtual and the organisers anticipate 2.500+ participants and presenters from five continents in more than 65 panel sessions.
-The event is an inclusive, non-partisan and national forum uniting stakeholders, strengthening dialogue, and enabling action with respect to current and emerging issues in national science, technology, and innovation policy.
-It takes place November 16-20.
+The event took place during the opening parallel sessions on November 16.
+CSPC ran from November 16-20 as an online conference; it hosted participants and presenters from five continents in more than 65 panel sessions.
+It was an inclusive, non-partisan, (inter)national forum uniting stakeholders, strengthening dialogue, and enabling action with respect to current and emerging issues in Canadian science, technology, and innovation policy.

-Our session is in the track of “Science and International Affairs and Security” (session 469) on November 16 (Ottawa time 8:30, Brussels time 14:30) and brings together Izaskun Lacunza, Spanish Foundation for Science and Technology and Mitchell Young, Charles University, from S4D4C with Rasmus Gjedssø Bertelsen, University of Tromso and work package leader in our sister project InsSciDE, and Martina Desole, Agenzia per la Promozione della Ricerca Europea and coordinator of the ERA-CAN initiative as well as Remi Quiron, inaugural Chief Scientist of Quebec and the President of the three Board of Directors of the Fonds de recherche du Québec, Canada.
-The panel is moderated and organised by Elke Dall, Centre for Social Innovation and S4D4C coordinator and Lorenzo Melchor, Spanish Foundation for Science and Technology, S4D4C partner.
+Our session, which was set in the “Science and International Affairs and Security” track and kindly supported by CSPC volunteer Anne Ballantyne, Sylvia Fedoruk Canadian Centre for Nuclear Innovation, brought together Izaskun Lacunza, Spanish Foundation for Science and Technology and Mitchell Young, Charles University, from S4D4C, with Rasmus Gjedssø Bertelsen, University of Tromso and work package leader in our sister project InsSciDE, and Martina Desole, Agenzia per la Promozione della Ricerca Europea and coordinator of the ERA-CAN initiative as well as Remi Quiron, inaugural Chief Scientist of Quebec and the President of the three Board of Directors of the Fonds de recherche du Québec, Canada.
+The panel was moderated and organised by Elke Dall, Centre for Social Innovation and S4D4C coordinator and Lorenzo Melchor, Spanish Foundation for Science and Technology, S4D4C partner.

 The European Union has been promoting a global strategy with an increasing weight of science diplomacy and supported research projects which form a “EU science diplomacy cluster” focusing on the past, present and future of the interface between culture, science, technology, and international affairs.
 In this panel, two of these cluster projects will participate: S4D4C and InsSciDE.
 EU and Canada also practice intensive cooperation and programme level cooperation.
 In this panel, we bring practitioners of this cooperation and strategy/theory of science diplomacy together.